-Persocutions of Mr. Charles Wesley in Staffordshire and York shire-Increase of the Societies-Mr. Wesley's Danger and Escape at Wednesbury-His first Visit to Cornwall-Riots in Staffordshire-Preaches for the last time before the University of Oxford-Correspondence with the Rov.
-J. Erskine-His Sermon on "A Catholic Spirit"-First Conference held-Remarks Pages 95-116
+Persecution in London-Institution of Classes-Mr. Wesley charged with being a Papist-His labours in Yorkshire, Northumberland, and Lincolnshire-Death of Mrs. Susanna Wesley-Labours and Persecutions of Mr. Charles Wesley in Staffordshire and Yorkshire-Increase of the Societies-Mr. Wesley's danger and escape at Wednesbury-His first visit to Cornwall-Riots in Staffordshire-Preaches for the last time before the University of Oxford-Correspondence with the Rev. J. Erskine-His sermon on "A Catholic Spirit"-First Conference held-Remarks.
+Pag.
+94-116.